Tase-DevOps/application/README.md

 # application
 ### polling SCM change code:
-due to cant create web-hook to trigger SCM changed I poll the changes and trigger
+due to can't create web-hook to trigger SCM changed I poll the changes and trigger